dennischen123/Pattern-Matching-Game/README.md

 # Pattern-Matching-game
 ## About Game

+"**Spatial Memory(https://en.wikipedia.org/wiki/Spatial_memory)** is a form of memory responsible for the recording of information about one's environment and spatial orientation"

 Test your Spatial memory with this pattern matching game.
-"Spatial Memory is a form of memory responsible for the recording of information about one's environment and spatial orientation"

 ## How to Play
 **1.** Click start button to begin the game.